-The funny thing about goals and, consequently, achieving them, is that it becomes a heckuva lot easier to digest when you a) write down those goals and b) break them into manageable chunks.
+The funny thing about goals and achieving them is that it becomes a heckuva lot easier to digest when you a) write down those goals and b) break them into manageable chunks.

-As the old adage goes, how do you eat an elephant?
+As the adage goes, how do you eat an elephant?
 One bite at a time.

-Show yourself some love and finally write down those goals that have percolated in your brain for your whole life.
+Show yourself some love and finally write down those goals that have percolated in your brain for your entire life.

 Want to write a book?
 Start by writing a single word.

 Want to lose weight?
 Start by tracking the next thing you put in your mouth.